Bosonization in $R$-paraparticle Luttinger models: Summary and Discussion

 \section{Summary and Discussion}

-We have shown that bosonization applies to certain one-dimensional $R$-paraparticles systems described by the Luttinger model, to which flavor-charge separation occurs as a result.
-These $R$-paraparticles are classified as $R$-parafermions, which obey general exclusion principles and thus can only occupy a limited number of particle states. $R$-parafermionic density waves are shown to have bosonic signatures, but flavor waves generally do not exhibit this behavior.
-A comparison of the partition function in the Luttinger model shows that only $R$-parafermions that satisfy Pauli's exclusion principle preserve their degeneracy when changing from the $R$-parafermion basis to the boson basis, further limiting the applicability of bosonization to $R$-paraparticles of order $p=1$.
-Nonetheless, these results show promises in potentially observing $R$-paraparticle signatures in one-dimensional systems.
+In this paper, we showed that $R$ paraparticles can be classified as $R$ parafermions or $R$ parabosons based on their occupation statistics.
+We worked mainly with $R$ parafermions, which have Fermi-surface-like structures and possess generalized exclusion principles.
+We showed that bosonization applies to certain 1D $R$-parafermion systems described by the LM, in which flavor-charge separation occurs as a result. $R$-parafermionic density waves are shown to have bosonic signatures; however, flavor waves are bosonic in nature only for a subclass of $R$ parafermions.
+A comparison of the partition function in the LM shows that $R$ parafermions satisfy bosonization only at low temperatures.
+Nonetheless, these results show promise for potentially observing $R$-paraparticle signatures in 1D systems.

-We have motivated this study as a means of finding a general means of solving an $R$-paraparticle system in the presence of interaction.
-A dedicated section for such method was omitted in this paper since, by showing that a collection of $R$-parafermion operators can be recast as a boson operator, bosonization automatically implies that solutions applicable to fermionic Luttinger models should also apply to $R$-parafermionic systems (see Sec.~4.4C of \cite{Mahan_2000}).
-Nonetheless, other generalizations such as the field-theoretic formalism of the Luttinger model should not be treated as trivial given the extensive use of generalized commutation relations in their definitions.
+One of the main motivations of this study was to investigate a system of $R$ paraparticles in the presence of interaction.
+We have shown that for cases where bosonization is applicable, the treatment becomes closely similar to fermionic systems; specifically, their dispersion relations become equivalent.
+Nonetheless, other generalizations such as the field-theoretic formalism of the LM should not be treated as trivial given the extensive use of generalized commutation relations in their definitions.

-As mentioned in the previous section, generalization to arbitrary $m$ cases would benefit the development of possible experimental setups that may result to observations of $R$-paraparticle systems.
-This goes hand-in-hand with an understanding of the internal symmetries at play within the $R$-paraparticle.
-At the same time, a physical interpretation of a non-bosonic flavor wave oscillation is lacking, which may or may not affect potential observations of $R$-paraparticle singatures.
-Speculatively, this could also mean that $\hat{\sigma}_r(q)$ generally possess parabose statistics, but this remains an assumption until an example with such properties can be presented.